-Object The coating material (rock) C mpc, mg/m 3 Population aggregate All kinds of non-toxic 0,15 Working area Quartzite, sandstone 1,0 Granite, Zion, basalt, gabbro, gneiss, etc. 2,0

-Limestone, marl, dolomite 6,0 Dust-silicate containing less than 10% free SiO2 4.0 Clay, mineral, and mixtures containing no free SiO2 6.0 Cement, clays, other fine 6,0 fractionation of minerals and mixtures containing no

-Note: In accordance with Standard 12.1.
-005-76 attributed to the work area space outside the settlements of up to 2 meters above the ground.
+Object The coating material (rock) C mpc, mg/m Population aggregate All kinds of non-toxic 0,15 Working area Quartzite, sandstone 1,0 Granite, Zion, basalt, gabbro, gneiss, etc. 2,0 Limestone, marl, dolomite 6,0 Dust-silicate containing less than 10% free SiO2 4.0 Clay, mineral, and mixtures containing no free SiO2 6.0 Cement, clays, other fine 6,0 fractionation of minerals and mixtures containing no Note: In accordance wi settlements of up to 2 m th Standard 12.1.
+005-76 attributed to the work area speters above the ground. pace outside the degree of dust-raising ability of dusty coatings are divided into categories listed in the table 6.5, Table 6.6.

 110. Paving divided into dusty and non-dusty.
 By non-dusty coverings include asphalt and cement.
 By dusty - broken stone, gravel, gravel-sand, improved soil, ground.
-According to the degree of dust-raising ability of dusty coatings are divided into categories listed in the table 6.5, Table 6.6.
+According to the